By: Delos M. Cosgrove, MD

 No one wants to consider their own mortality.
 Eventually, though, it’s something we all must face, so it’s best to make some hard decisions now, to guide our loved ones and healthcare providers about what we want at the end of life.

-Today is National Healthcare Decisions Day, which hopes to encourage everyone to put their end-of-life wishes in writing.
+Every year, National Healthcare Decisions Day reminds us to put our end-of-life wishes in writing.
 It’s also a day to remind healthcare providers – doctors, hospitals and care facilities – to respect those wishes, whatever they may be.

 All too often, though, most people’s wishes go unexpressed.
 Various studies show that only about a quarter of all adults have prepared advance directives.